 How promotional credits for lines or service work

-- More than one promotional credit per line at a time if promotions can combined.
+- You can have more than one promotional credit per line at a time as long as the promotions are allowed to be combined.

-- On the bill, you will see promotional descriptions for your credit.
+- On the bill, you will see a promotional description for your credit.

 - If the Recurring Device Credits (RDC) promo is greater than your EIP payment, you'll see two credits on your bill; one credit for the same amount of as your EIP charge and a second for the balance of the remaining promotional credit.

-- T-Mobile for Business and government customers don't receive text notifications about RDC promotions.
+Note: Our T-Mobile for Business and government customers don't receive text notifications about Recurring Device Credits (RDC) promotions.

 Was this helpful?